mikedefrancis/vimrc/README.md

           :PluginInstall

+* FIX YOUR .bashrc file by adding this line (if you did not copy mine):

+          stty -ixon

 ## silver searcher (ag)
 * if you want to use a super fast search that is faster than grep by an order of magnitude, install the silver searcher (ag) using: